BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

     - element = not initialized
     - count = 0
 2. We start iterating over the array using a pointer.
 We assume that the number is our answer and assign it to element and make count as 1
-3. If the next element is the same as the previous, we increament the count.
+3. If the next element is the same as the previous, we increment the count.
-4. Else we decremenet the count by 1.
+4. Else we decrement the count by 1.
-5. If we reach zero, then we can assume that the inital element which we assigned is not majority element till that part of the array for sure (because the count reached zero).
+5. If we reach zero, then we can assume that the initial element which we assigned is not majority element till that part of the array for sure (because the count reached zero).
 6. If we see that the count is zero, we take the current pointer number as the new element and make the count 1.
 7. If at the end of the array, there is element, then we can say that if there is a majority element, then it'll be that element and no other num.